The Variety of Integrable Killing Tensors on the 3-Sphere: Properties of algebraic curvature tensors

 For later use we need the stabiliser of the space of diagonal algebraic curvature tensors under the action of the isometry group.
 Such tensors are of the form \eqref{eq:aligned} with $w_{-\alpha}=w_{+\alpha}$ and are invariant under the transformation \eqref{eq:orientationreversing}.
-Hence it is sufficient to consider only the subgroup $\SOG(V)$ of orientation preserving isometries.
+Hence it is suf\/f\/icient to consider only the subgroup $\SOG(V)$ of orientation preserving isometries.

 Let $U\in\SOG(V)$ with $\pi(U)=(U_+,U_-)$ be an element preserving the space of diagonal algebraic curvature tensors under the action \eqref{eq:trafos}.
 Then $U_+\in\SOG(\Lambda^2_+V)$ and $U_-\in\SOG(\Lambda^2_-V)$ preserve the space of diagonal matrices on $\Lambda^2_+V$ respectively $\Lambda^2_-V$.
 In the orthogonal group, the stabiliser of the space of diagonal matrices under conjugation is the subgroup of signed permutation matrices.
 They act by permuting the diagonal elements in disregard of the signs.
-In particular, in $\SOG(3)$ the stabiliser subgroup of the space of diagonal matrices on $\R^3$ is isomorphic to $S_4$.
+In particular, in $\SOG(3)$ the stabiliser subgroup of the space of diagonal matrices on ${\mathbb R}^3$ is isomorphic to $S_4$.
 Under the isomorphism $S_4\isom S_3\ltimes V_4$, the permutation group $S_3$ is the subgroup of (unsigned) permutation matrices and acts by permuting the diagonal elements, whereas the Klein four group $V_4$ is the subgroup of diagonal matrices in $\SOG(3)$ and acts trivially.